Strappazzon/Screendere-Beat/.github/README.md

 * **Your Steam ID**
   * _Empty by default_
-  * Needed the create the screenshot save path
+  * Needed to create the screenshot save path

 * **Play a Sound**
   * _Disabled by default_
   * Play a sound when a screenshot is taken

-All settings are stored inside `%LOCALAPPDATA%\Screendere`.
+All settings are stored inside `%LOCALAPPDATA%\Screendere`

 ## Download